-Clapping, Sleeping, And Serenading: The State Of The Union's Evocative Moments
+Clapping, Sleeping And Serenading: The State Of The Union's Evocative Moments

 President Trump's State of the Union speech can be measured in a number of ways: length (it was the longest such speech in almost 20 years); content (Trump predictably focused much of the speech on immigration, while also announcing a date and time for his next meeting with North Korean leader Kim Jong Un); and, maybe most fittingly, the visuals.

-From Nancy Pelosi's applause, to children nodding off on a school night, to a historic first, here are the most important sights from the 96th State of the Union message.
+From Nancy Pelosi's applause to children nodding off on a school night to a historic first, here are the most important sights from the 96th State of the Union message.

-The hands-down most viral moment was between President Trump and Speaker of the House Nancy Pelosi, and it came close to the beginning of Tuesday's State of the Union.
+The hands-down most viral moment was between Trump and Speaker of the House Pelosi, and it came close to the beginning of Tuesday's State of the Union.

 For context, here's where Pelosi delivered that clap #SOTU pic.twitter.com/vxnCdtcEeI— Brian Koerber (@bkurbs) February 6, 2019